juancas01/juancas01/README.md

 💡 Recently, I discovered my real passion lies in **Computer Science**, **Data Science**, and **Artificial Intelligence**.

-🌱 So I’m eager to learn, grow, and contribute to these fields.
+🌱 So I’m eager to learn, grow, and contribute to these fields as I am embark in this challenging endeavor of self-teaching.

 ---